libmpix/libmpix/docs/page_architecture.md

 `640 * 480 * 1 (raw) + 640 * 480 * 3 (rgb) = 1 228 800` bytes, which is more than what most
 microcontrollers have.

-By processing the image line line by line, the large intermediate buffers are eliminated:
+By processing the image line by line, the large intermediate buffers are eliminated:

 ```
 --1-line--> correct_white_balance() --2-lines-RAW--> debayer_2x2() --8-lines-RGB--> jpeg_compress()